 • Contract language

 Who should attend:

 Local, state and federal government infrastructure leaders, zoning officials, DOT professionals, environmental management professionals, environmental consultants, attorneys, in-house counsel, general contractors, sub-contractors, material suppliers, excavation companies, civil engineers, professional engineers, appraisal specialists and insurance professionals

 For those seeking continuing education credits in your profession, a recording of the event, a PDF of the presentation materials and presenter biographies will be made available at the conclusion of the webinar to accompany your personal application and submission.
 The presenting Mackrell firms, as well as Kaempfer Crowell, have submitted applications for continuing legal education in their respective states (California, Indiana, Nevada and Texas) and are awaiting approvals.

-Greg Bergman, Partner – Construction Law and Litigation, Bergman Dacey Goldsmith
+Greg Bergman, Partner – Construction Law and Litigation, BDG

 Kevin Quinn, Partner – Construction Law and Litigation, Bose McKinney & Evans LLP